harness/developer-hub/docs/cloud-cost-management/get-started/overview.md

 **My cloud platform already gives me visibility into the cost.**

-Cloud platforms don’t let you see the cost at a granular level, for example, application, clusters, nodes, workloads, namespaces.
+Cloud platforms don’t provide the cost at a granular level.
+For example, application, clusters, nodes, workloads, namespaces.

 **I have already tagged everything, why would I need Cloud Cost Management?**